risbansal/sentiment-Analysis/README.md

 io

 Steps:
-1. Keep the dataset folder in same directory as the code.
+1. Keep the dataset folder in same directory as the code and word-vec file.
 2. run the code : python3 sentiment.py